bogarajukarthik47-lab/Student-Management-System/README.md

 Usage:
+1. Open the VSCode tool
+2. Open sms file and navigate to sms directory.

-Run with Uvicorn
+3. Run with Uvicorn
+ commond:
    python -m uvicorn app.main:app --reload --host 0.0.0.0 --port 8000
+4. After excuting the above commond the application will start and look like below :

+  Started server process [25152]
+  Waiting for application startup.
+  Application startup complete.
-   visit https://localhost:8000/login for the login page
+5. visit https://localhost:8000/login for the login page

 Sample Credentials: